ZertoPublic/Z4K/docs/HowToRunZertoOperations.md

 Z4K can protect the same entity multiple times.

+The recommended configuration is to replicate no more than 3 VPGs (inbound & outbound).
+Exceeding this configuration is possible, bearing in mind that performance degradation may appear if POD/Cluster resources are being overutilized.

-This feature serves two main goals:
+One-to-Many serves two main goals:
 1. Enables high availability (HA) for protected VPGs.
 2. Enables Continuous Data Protection (CDP) during migration with a local and a remote copy.